frantisekstanko/english-grammar/README.md

 [if] + [past perfect], [would] + [base form of verb] (e.g. *If the development team had followed the project timeline, we would be ahead of schedule now.*)

+Note: Mixed conditionals can be complex and exhibit considerable variation in structure.
+They often mix time references, combining unreal past conditions with present or future outcomes.

 ### Inversion of conditionals

 In the inversion of conditionals, the word *if* is eliminated and the subject